MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/multitenant-upgrade-checklist.md

 ---
 # Business Central Multitenant Full Upgrade Quick Reference

 This article provides an overview of the full upgrade process for Business Central in a multitenant deployment.
-For more detailed steps, see [Converting a Database](Converting-a-database.md).
+For more detailed steps, see [Upgrading the Data: Multitenant Mode](upgrading-the-data-multitenant.md).

 ## Pre-upgrade tasks